department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                           <ul>
                             <li>Clear your Internet browser's cookies and cache.
 Depending on which browser you're using, you'll usually find this information referred to as “Browsing Data,” “Browsing History,” or “Website Data.”</li>
                             <li>Make sure you have cookies enabled in your browser settings.
 Depending on which browser you're using, you'll usually find this information in the “Tools,” “Settings,” or “Preferences” menu.</li>
-                            <li>If you're using Internet Explorer or Microsoft Edge and clearing your cookies and cache doesn't fix the problem, try using Google Chrome or Mozilla Firefox as your browser instead. <br>
+                            <li>If you're using Internet Explorer or Microsoft Edge, and clearing your cookies and cache doesn't fix the problem, try using Google Chrome or Mozilla Firefox as your browser instead. <br>
                               <a href="https://www.google.com/chrome/?brand=CHBD&gclid=Cj0KCQiAsdHhBRCwARIsAAhRhsk_uwlqzTaYptK2zKbuv-5g5Zk9V_qaKTe1Y5ptlxudmMG_Y7XqyDkaAs0HEALw_wcB&gclsrc=aw.ds">Download Google Chrome</a>.<br>
                               <a href="https://www.mozilla.org/en-US/firefox/new/">Download Mozilla Firefox</a>.</li></li>
                             <li>If you're using Chrome or Firefox and it's not working, make sure you've updated your browser with the latest updates.</li>
                         </ul>
-                      <p><strong>If you've taken the steps above and still can't sign in</strong>, please use our online form to submit a request for help.
+                      <p><strong>If you've taken the steps above and still can't sign in,</strong> please use our online form to submit a request for help.
 Please note on the form which steps you've tried so we can better understand how to help you.<br>
               <a href="https://www.accesstocare.va.gov/sign-in-help"  target="_blank">Submit a request for help</a>.</p>
                       </div>
                     </div>